wallarm/product-documentation/docs/latest/updating-migrating/older-versions/nginx-modules.md

 [More details on the statistics service configuration](../../admin-en/configure-statistics-service.md)

+#### Update the Wallarm blocking page

+In new node version, the Wallarm sample blocking page has [been changed](what-is-new.md#new-blocking-page).
+The logo and support email on the page are now empty by default.

+If the page `&/usr/share/nginx/html/wallarm_blocked.html` was configured to be returned in response to blocked requests, [copy and customize](../../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-sample-blocking-page) the new version of a sample page.

-#### Update API port
+## Step 9: Update API port

 --8<-- "../include/waf/upgrade/api-port-443.md"

-### Step 9: Re-enable the Active threat verification module (only if upgrading node 2.16 or lower)
+### Step 10: Re-enable the Active threat verification module (only if upgrading node 2.16 or lower)

 Learn the [recommendation on the Active threat verification module setup](../../admin-en/attack-rechecker-best-practices.md) and re-enable it if required.

 After a while, ensure the module operation does not cause false positives.
 If discovering false positives, please contact the [Wallarm technical support](mailto:support@wallarm.com).

-### Step 10: Restart NGINX
+### Step 11: Restart NGINX

 --8<-- "../include/waf/installation/restart-nginx-systemctl.md"

-### Step 11: Update the Wallarm blocking page

-In new node version, the Wallarm sample blocking page has [been changed](what-is-new.md#new-blocking-page).
-The logo and support email on the page are now empty by default.

-If the page `&/usr/share/nginx/html/wallarm_blocked.html` was configured to be returned in response to blocked requests, [copy and customize](../../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-sample-blocking-page) the new version of a sample page.

 ### Step 12: Test Wallarm node operation